hmito/esj72web/web/regist_oral_poster.md

 ## Poster Award

-To encourage early-career researchers in their acadamic activities, poster awards will be given for outstanding poster presentations.
+To encourage early-career researchers in their academic activities, poster awards will be given for outstanding poster presentations.
 Due to the availability of judges, the maximum number of poster award applications will be set at 500.
 There is no upper limit on the number of poster presentations, which will not be subject to award consideration.

 ### Eligibility

 - Student members who have not obtained a Ph.D. as of the deadline for regular presentations are eligible to apply.
 - However, those who have received the “Best Award” or “Excellence Award” for the Poster Prize at any past Annual Meeting of the Ecological Society of Japan are not eligible to apply, even if they meet the above requirements.
 Past Annual Meetings of Ecological Society of Japan include those run jointly with EAFES.
-- Speakers who requested “Acoustic Ecology” and "Deer-induced Problems" in the Open session as their presentation field are also not eligible to apply for the Poster Award.
+- Speakers who requested “Acoustic Ecology” and "Deer-induced Problems" in the [Open session](schedule_session#open-session) as their presentation field are also not eligible to apply for the Poster Award.
 - To reduce the burden on applicants, the poster award application does not require the submission of a graphical abstract or explanatory video for this conference.
 While the content of graphical abstracts and videos will generally not be subject to evaluation, judges may refer to them to better understand the research.

 ### Judging Criteria